Solutions-Nitriques/anti_brute_force/README.md

 ### INSTALLATION ###

-- Install ASDC
+- Install *ASDC*
-- Unzip the anti_brute_force file
+- Unzip the anti_brute_force.zip file
 - (re)Name the folder anti_brute_force
+- Put into the extension directory
-- Enable/Install just like any other extension
+- Enable/install just like any other extension
-- (optional) Go to the setting page to customize settings
+- (optional) Go to the *Preferences* page to customize settings

 *Voila !*